MicrosoftDocs/azure-devops-docs/docs/pipelines/process/artifact-policy.md

 # Artifact policy checks

+Artifact policies are enforced before deploying to critical environments such as production.
+These policies are evaluated against all the deployable artifacts in the given pipeline run and block the deployment if the artifacts don't comply.
 Adding a check to evaluate Artifact requires the custom policy to be configured.
 This guide describes how custom policies can be created.

 > [!NOTE]
-> Currently, this Check works with container image artifacts only
+> Currently, the supported artifact types are for container images and Kubernetes environments

 ## Pre-requisites

+Use Rego for defining policy that is easy to read and write.

 Familiarize yourself with [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) query language.
 Basics will do.

+To support structured document models like JSON, Rego extends Datalog.
+Rego queries are assertions on data stored in OPA.
+These queries can be used to define policies that enumerate instances of data that violate the expected state of the system.

 ## Creating custom policies